peterstansfeld/palavo/README.md

 by playing the graphics demo (Hunter Adams').
-It doesn't fail, however, when capturing the VGA from another Pico that's running the same demo (only, in 16 colours rather than 2 per line on the Pico2). ie when we're writing stuff to the VGA memory, which is constantly going out to the VGA pins at 60Hz and then being captured by a state machine and writes to the DVI memory, which is constantly going out to the DIV pins.
+It doesn't fail, however, when capturing the VGA from another Pico that's running the same demo (only, in 16 colours rather than 2 per line on the Pico2). ie when we're writing stuff to the VGA memory, which is constantly going out to the VGA pins at 60Hz and then being captured by a state machine and writes to the DVI memory, which is constantly going out to the DVI/HSTX pins.

 Also, there are times when I just can't get it to lock up at all.